 Lindsay knows first hand the struggles of owning a dog with behavior issues.
 When she adopted her sidekick, Tyson, a 7 month old Boxer, he struggled with severe leash reactivity towards dogs and fear aggression towards men.
 Lindsay experienced all avenues of the dog training world for him and found that the balanced training approach was the most effective and created a calmer, happier dog that could make better choices.
 Lindsay knows that each dog has different needs and needs to be handled as such.
 She customizes each training plan to best fit the individual dog and owner.
 She believes that the key to a good relationship with your dog is trust, only after you have trust can you gain respect.
 Lindsay teaches dog owners how to build a trusting relationship with their dog through leadership training, obedience drills, feeding and exercise regimens.

-In 2015 fellow trainer and owner of Come Sit Stay K9, Kelly Callahan, invited her to be involved in her adoption program.
+In 2015 fellow trainer of Come Sit Stay K9 invited her to be involved in her adoption program.
 The program is designed to rescue abandoned dogs and give them a chance at being placed with a compatible home.
 Dogs in the program receive all required medical treatment, along with months of consistent socialization and training to ensure that they will be placed in forever home.

 In 2016 Lindsay began assisting in the rehab and training of fearful unsocialized rescued dogs with Second Chance Sato.
-Lindsay also works along side Bridge to Home Animal Rescue to help rehab and rehome difficult dogs.
+Lindsay also worked along side Bridge to Home Animal Rescue to help rehab and rehome difficult dogs.
 She now currently helps struggling owners privately to safely rehome dogs into a more suitable home.
 Lindsay has successfully trained hundreds of dogs and their owners.

 Lindsay is on a mission to educate and improve the lives of dog owners and their dogs by helping them create a balanced state of mind and build a solid, lasting relationship.
 She teaches struggling owners how to close the gaps in communication with their dogs to gain a clear conversation of trust and respect.
 By offering dog training services to Eighty Four and surrounding areas of Pittsburgh she hopes to reduce the amount of owner surrenders.